95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 07. Dawson COUNTY, TX

-On April 22, 2024, the Jack County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Jack County, Texas.
+On April 22, 2024, the Jack County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Jack County, Texas.

-The vote of the Jack County Commissioners' Court, which covered all of the unincorporated parts of Jack County was 5-0.
+The vote of the Jack County Commissioners' Court, which covered all of the unincorporated area of Jack County was 5-0.

 County Population: 8,875